Projct-Xy/double-pendulum/README.md

 # double-pendulum
-a basic implementation of the double pendulum in rust
+a basic implementation of the double pendulum in rust, using our **ahmed** libary